emeinhardt/fisher-lm/README.md

 # fisher-lm

-This notebook documents code for pre-processing the Fisher corpus transcripts into an easier-to-work-with (=relational) format, and into a format that facilitates creating an n-gram model using `kenlm` (= one utterance per line with non-speech events and disfluencies removed or altered to taste).
+The main notebook in this repository documents code for pre-processing the Fisher corpus transcripts into an easier-to-work-with (=relational) format, and into a format that facilitates creating an n-gram model using `kenlm` (= one utterance per line with non-speech events and disfluencies removed or altered to taste).

 ## Dependencies
  - Fisher corpus transcripts.